Zamam03/Microsoft-Azure/README.md

 # Azure Journey: From Infrastructure to Deployment and Beyond

-Welcome to **Azure Journey** – a comprehensive guide documenting my exploration, challenges, and triumphs in Microsoft Azure.
+Welcome to **Azure Journey**, a comprehensive guide documenting my exploration, challenges, and triumphs in Microsoft Azure.
 This repository captures my hands-on experience with Azure, from managing infrastructure and deploying applications to monitoring, optimizing, and securing cloud workloads.

 ## The Path We Travel

 ### 1. **Setting Up the Foundation**
-Every journey begins with the first step—**understanding Azure’s core services**.
+Every journey begins with the first step,**understanding Azure’s core services**.
 We start by:
 - **Creating and managing Azure subscriptions** (Pay-As-You-Go, Enterprise Agreements).
 - **Navigating the Azure Portal & Azure CLI** for efficient cloud management.
 - **Resource Groups & Tagging Strategies** to keep deployments organized.

 ### 2. **Infrastructure as Code (IaC) with ARM & Terraform**
-Manual deployments are error-prone—**automation is key**.
+Manual deployments are error-prone,**automation is key**.
 Here, we:
 - Define infrastructure using **ARM Templates** (Azure Resource Manager).
 - Leverage **Terraform** for multi-cloud and modular deployments.
 - Implement **CI/CD pipelines for IaC** (Azure DevOps, GitHub Actions).